DanWahlin/express-convention-routes/readme.md

     -index.controller.js
 ```

 This allows application routes to be created without having to write any app.use() code to define the individual routes.
-Using the previous folder structure, `express-convention-router` would create the following routes (and associate them
+Using the previous folder structure, `express-convention-routes` would create the following routes (and associate them
 with the appropriate "controller" functions):

 ```